-Importing bank statement transactions is straightforward when you set up bank feeds on your accounting software or if you can download a file directly from the bank’s website.
+Importing bank statement transactions can be simple when you set up bank feeds on your accounting software or when you download a file directly from the bank’s website.
+However, if you’re dealing with paper or scanned documents, an OCR bank statement converter like DocuClipper can streamline the process.

 As a busy professional, you don’t have the time to manually enter all this information.
 Thankfully, there’s a better way.
-You can use DocuClipper to automatically import the bank statements into Excel or your accounting softare.
+You can use DocuClipper, an efficient PDF to QBO converter, to automatically import the bank statements into Excel or your accounting software as it is one of the best bank statement converter software.

 Click on “Bank and credit card statements”.

 Drag and drop one or more statements.
-DocuClipper works with any text or scanned bank statement.
-It uses Optical character recognition technology to be able to read scanned statements.
-You can process multiple statements at the same time.
+DocuClipper is a versatile bank statement converter that works with any text or scanned bank statement.
+It utilizes advanced Optical Character Recognition (OCR) technology to read scanned statements accurately, even handling multiple statements simultaneously.

 Click on convert.

-DocuClipper compares transaction totals to summary information on the statement.
+DocuClipper bank statement reconciliation compares transaction totals to summary information on the statement.
 If everything checks out, the statement is identified as reconciled, saving you time and manual review.
 You can see the reconciliation status on the summary table (top right of the page).

 Here’s a video showing how to reconcile the statements: